ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/app-insights.md

 ```

 > [!IMPORTANT]
-> Re-run and delete report capabilities are unavailable for PowerShell.
+> Rerun and delete report capabilities are unavailable for PowerShell.
 The [Create report cmdlets](#create-a-one-day-default-duration-report) can be used with relevant report duration.

 ## Known experiences